cgiff9/tmfuck/README.md

 # OTTO

-A tool for playing around with DFAs and NFAs
+A tool for building DFAs, NFAs, and PDAs.

 ## Building
 ```